jeremyyu64/curvereg/README.md

     └── ...
 ```
 Note that *all files related to the same slide should have the same basename*, for example for a specific slide, the following naming convention is required:
-- Slides/slide_1.tiff
+- `Slides/slide_1.tiff`
-- Cutlines/slide_1.png
+- `Cutlines/slide_1.png`
-- ROIs/slide_1.png
+- `ROIs/slide_1.png`
-- Masks/slide_1.png
+- `Masks/slide_1.png`

-In additional to the dataset, each pair of stain to be matched requires an additional csv file, which contains additional information needed for each pair.
+In additional to the dataset, each pair of stain to be matched requires an additional csv file, which contains additional information needed for each pair of slides.
-See `train.ipynb` or `evaluation.ipynb` for more information, which shows what column is required for which part of the pipeline.
+See `train.ipynb` or `evaluation.ipynb` for more information, which shows what columns are required for which part of the pipeline.

 ## Training
 ```